-It just can’t work.
+It can’t work.

-What a search engine is
+What is a search engine?

-Fundamental to the discussion is understanding exactly what a search engine is, and is not.
+Fundamental to the discussion is understanding exactly what a search engine is and is not.

 A search engine is a referral service, nothing more.

-Consider a simple search for the name “Tesla”:
+Consider a simple search for the word Tesla.